eurostat/eubd2023_docs/cloud-agnostic.md

 ## Limitations

+The Cloud Agnostic Datalab has the following restrictions:

- - Deployment configuration cannot be changed after its launch
+ - The deployment configuration cannot be changed after its launch
- - Manually updating a secret automatically generated at the instance deployment
+ - It is not possible to manually update an automatically generated secret at the instance deployment
+ - Later changing the secret under **My Data** will not change the password for the launched service
  - Each service is provided with a specific service’s version
  - Don’t update services’ version manually/from the UI
- - No root access for JupyterLab and R-Studio
+ - No root access for JupyterLab and RStudio
- - Some libraries will need to be installed by the user
+ - Not all libraries are installed, some libraries can be installed by the user if it does not require root access
- - Simultaneous access to shared services is limited
+ - Simultaneous access to the shared service of RStudio is limited, only one person can be connected to it
  - The storage quota of the DSL is not validated against its limits